Satellite Receiving Equipment Trading License in Dubai

 Related accessories and mounting hardware

-The licence does not cover installation or maintenance services; those activities require separate classification.
-Holders may trade domestically within the UAE, re-export to regional markets, and conduct international procurement under a single licence framework.
+The license does not cover installation or maintenance services; those activities require separate classification.
+Holders may trade domestically within the UAE, re-export to regional markets, and conduct international procurement under a single license framework.

 Dubai South Business Hub Free Zone: The Ideal Base